yhauxell/goobo/README.md

 This project is part of a PoC to demonstrate integration with google books api (free access), specifically, volumes given a term.
 The application at the moment is able to:

 * Ajax books search by a desired term.
-* Display Books results (by default will look for "Game of Thrones" term).
+* Display Books results (by default will look for "electric vehicles" term in order to demonstrate the functionality).
 * Select a book and display its details.
 * Order books in asc or desc order.
 * Filter books by year.